techascent/tvm-clj/examples/box-blur.md

 * `lambda`: A 'fn' but with metadata describing the argument list.
 * `tvar`: A scalar variable.
+* `tlet`: Not used, but you can use 'let' statements in the tensor code.

 The algorithm creates a padded image, then an image blurred only in X, finally a fully blurred image and then casts the result back into the base uint8 datatype.
 Blurring reduces the blurred dimension by 2 pixels as the 3x3 kernel hits the edge pixel.
 The input is clamped-to-edge meaning edge pixels are repeated.

 A compute operation has a number of 'members':  Input tensors, output tensors, iteration axis, etc.  The output tensors refer back to the generating operation via their 'op' member.